-Figure 7 plots the theoretical Weibull distributions that result from the parameter estimates presented in Table 4.
+Table 4.
 These distributions assume steady pricing in the advance selling weeks and median values for the number of advance selling weeks, AFV, and SPI for each tier.
 From this figure, we can see that tickets in the high-priced tier tend to sell earlier.
-In contrast, buyers of the mid- or low-priced tickets tend to delay their purchase.
+In contrast, buyers of the mid- or low-priced tickets tend to delay their purchases.
 This is the underlying dynamic that results in the perception that prices decline as the performance approaches.
 This result is also consistent with Desiraju and Shugan's (1999) contention that for this class of products (e.g., concerts, fashion, etc.), buyers who have the greatest value for the service buy earlier in the advance selling period.

 For the most part, the seasonality covariates for Thanksgiving and Christmas have no effect on the timing of ticket purchases for any tier of tickets.
-We see an effect of Thanksgiving on the mid-priced tier that is marginally significant (the coefficient is significant at p=0.10 but not at p=0.05).
-The number of advance selling weeks has a significant and negative effect on the

-Weibull hazard across all three price-tiers.
+We see an effect of Thanksgiving on the mid-priced tier that is marginally significant (the coefficient is significant at p = .10 but not at p = .05).
+The number of advance selling weeks has a significant and negative effect on the Weibull hazard across all three price tiers.
 In other words, the earlier that the tickets are made available for sale, the more gradual is the pattern of sales arrivals.